Culture of Uzbekistan

 The culture of Uzbekistan has a wide mix of ethnic groups and cultures, with the Uzbeks being the majority group.
-In 1995, about 71% of Uzbekistan's population was Uzbek.
-The chief minority groups were Russians (8.4%), Tajiks (officially 5%, but believed to be much higher), Kazaks (4.1%), Tatars (2.4%), and Karakalpaks (2.1%), and other minority groups include Armenians and Koryo-saram.
+In 1995, about 71.5% of Uzbekistan's population was Uzbek.
+The chief minority groups were Russians (8.4%), Tajiks (officially 5%, but believed 10%), Kazaks (4.1%), Tatars (2.4%), and Karakalpaks (2.1%), and other minority groups include Armenians and Koryo-saram.
 It is said however that the number of non-indigenous people living in Uzbekistan is decreasing as Russians and other minority groups slowly leave and Uzbeks return from other parts of the former Soviet Union.

 Heritage

 Cultural heritage sites in Uzbekistan inscribed on the UNESCO World Heritage List include: